John Christie (serial killer): Murder of Ethel Christie

 On the morning of 14 December 1952, Christie strangled Ethel in bed.
 She had last been seen in public two days earlier.
-Christie invented several stories to explain his wife's disappearance and to help mitigate the possibility of further inquiries being made.
+Christie invented several stories to explain her disappearance and to help mitigate the possibility of further inquiries being made.
 In reply to a letter from relatives in Sheffield, he wrote that Ethel had rheumatism and could not write herself; to one neighbour, he explained that she was visiting her relatives in Sheffield; to another, he said that she had gone to Birmingham.
-Christie had resigned from his job on 6 December and had been unemployed since then.
-To support himself, he sold Ethel's wedding ring and watch on 17 December for £2 10s and furniture on 8 January 1953 for which he received £11; he kept cutlery, two chairs, a mattress, and his kitchen table.
+Christie had resigned from his job at Shepherd's Bush on 6 December and had been unemployed since then.
+To support himself, he sold his wife's wedding ring and watch on 17 December for £2 10s and furniture on 8 January 1953 for which he received £11; he kept cutlery, two chairs, a mattress and his kitchen table.
 From 23 January to 20 March, he received his weekly unemployment benefit of £3 12s.
-On 26 January 1953, Christie forged his wife's signature and emptied her bank account.
+On 26 January 1953, Christie forged Ethel's signature and emptied her bank account.
 On 27 February 1953, Christie sold some of his wife's clothing for £3 5s.
 He also received a cheque for £8 on 7 March from the Bradford Clothing and Supply Company.